-All messages are stored in files within the Series DV-100 memory.
+All messages are stored in files within the Series DV-200 memory.
 Up to 999 message files can be stored.
 There is no limit on the length of a message file (except for the limit imposed by total memory in the unit).
 There are two types of message files: voice files and string files.
 Voice files are created by storing audio directly into the selected file number.
-String files are created by storing file number.
+String files are created by storing file numbers of other message files into the selected file number.
 (See "file" and "string" definitions in glossary.)
 Each message file must be assigned a priority level from 1 to 5 (1 is highest, 5 is lowest) and an output channel from 1 to 4.
 See "Output Channels", "File Priority", and "Playing Files" sections for additional information.

-WARNING: EACH MESSAGE MUST BE ASSIGNED ITS INTENDED OUTPUT CHANNEL AND PRIORITY LEVEL DURING PROGRAMMING OR THE MESSAGE WILL NOT BE PLAYED WHEN AND WHERE REQUIRED.
+EACH MESSAGE MUST BE ASSIGNED ITS INTENDED OUTPUT CHANNEL AND PRIORITY LEVEL DURING PROGRAMMING OR THE MESSAGE WILL NOT BE PLAYED WHEN AND WHERE REQUIRED.
 THIS COULD RESULT IN PROPERTY DAMAGE AND SERIOUS INJURY OR DEATH TO YOU AND/OR OTHERS.